DAFrameWork/citibike-data-pipeline/README.md

 ## NYC Citibike-Data-Pipeline

 ### Overview:
 This project has been developed as part of [2023 Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).
 The goal of the project is to implement NYC's Citibike data pipeline.
-Its a batch pipeline which extracts data from [NYC's Citibike Dataset](https://s3.amazonaws.com/tripdata/index.html) and stores the raw data into gcs bucket and bigquery.
-Stored data from bigquery will be transformed using dbt and transformed dataset will be used by looker data studio to develop visualizations for analytics purposes.
+Its a batch pipeline which extracts data from [NYC's Citibike Dataset](https://s3.amazonaws.com/tripdata/index.html) and stores the raw data into [Google Cloud Storage](https://cloud.google.com/storage) and [Google Big Query](https://cloud.google.com/bigquery).
+Stored data from bigquery will be transformed using [DBT](https://www.getdbt.com/) and transformed dataset will be used by [Google Looker data studio](https://lookerstudio.google.com/u/0/navigation/reporting) to develop visualizations for analytics purposes.

 ### Citibike Pipeline Architecture: